sfc-gh-bhess/ex_analyst_rap/README.md

 as well as other Snowflake objects.

 ## Set up the Application environment
-This repo comes with two Streamlits app to show how an application can control which tenant's data to access, `app_roles.py` for the role-per-tenant approach and `app_vars.py` for the session variable approach.
+This repo comes with two Streamlit apps to show how an application can control which tenant's data to access, `app_roles.py` for the role-per-tenant approach and `app_vars.py` for the session variable approach.
 This is basically the same example Streamlit app from the Quickstart,